vigneshgarrapally/data-science-projects/3. Image Classification-Wild Animal Dataset/readme.md

 # Image Classification on wild Animals Dataset

-This repository contains code and blog on how to build a Image Classifier on Wild Animal Dataset in python.
+This folder contains code and blog on how to build a Image Classifier on Wild Animal Dataset in python.
 In this project, I have experimented with various machine learning and Deep learning Algorithms and compared their performance.

 ## Dataset